 At Temple Shalom, we take the commandment to 'celebrate' Shabbat seriously.
 Our services are joyful, warm and welcoming, with something to touch both the mind and heart.
 A variety of worship experiences throughout the month provide members different ways to engage the power of prayer - and the potential of Jewish spirituality to reach our souls and change our lives.
 All of our Friday Shabbat services begin at 7:30 PM unless otherwise stated.
+Click here for our full calendar.
 Visitors and guests are always welcome.
 If you would like to let us know in advance you are visiting us for the first time, please email Membership@templeshalom.net, and we will try to connect you with a member so you do not pray alone.

 1st Friday (except summer services) - Tot Shabbat; followed by a Congregational Potluck Dinner; and Family Service

 Children are always welcome at ALL of our services, but the first Friday night of each month from September to June is especially designed for families.
 Tot Shabbat introduces Judaism to children not yet old enough to read.
 Our Family Services aims to last about one hour (but sometimes extends further if we add an extra song or two), followed by a festive Oneg Shabbat, and usually feature a different religious school grade.
 Services feature our fabulous Temple Shalom Youth and Teen Choirs with camp-style music on guitar to engage and uplift the congregation of all ages, while the Rabbi usually tells a story or offers a grade-appropriate sermon.
 Between Tot Shabbat and Family Services, often over 100 members join for a festive Potluck Shabbat Dinner in our Social Hall.
 Prospective Members or visitors are welcome at our Potluck Dinner as our guest; just email Membership@templeshalom.net to let us know you are coming!